KornyMotherfucker/my-interests/README.md

-my all current fandoms\interests! this may be a lot but im still open to finding more.
+my all current fandoms\interests! this may be quite a lot (?)  but im still open to finding more.

 Mouthwashing,